nvfp/mykit/README.md

 ## Troubleshoot

-- To report bugs, please open an issue/pull request, or you can reach me [here](https://nvfp.github.io/contact).
+- If you find any bugs, feel free to contribute by opening an issue or pull request.
+Thanks!

 ## License